Luxembourg National Research Fund (FNR)

 The Luxembourg National Research Fund (FNR) is the main funder of research activities in Luxembourg.
 The FNR has put into place several research programmes and aid schemes.

 In 2019, 201 projects were funded by the FNR for a total amount of 61,64 million Euros.

 Its vision is to establish Luxembourg as a leading knowledge-based society through science, research and innovation, thereby contributing to the country’s economic diversification and future prosperity.

 It aims to set up a sustainable world-class research system in Luxembourg that will generate societal and economic impact in key strategic areas.
 To this end, the FNR invests public funds into research projects in various branches of science and humanities, with an emphasis on core strategic areas, and in a dedicated internationalisation strategy.

 Since its creation in 1999, the FNR has committed some 710 million Euros to 3870 research projects.

 Furthermore, the FNR supports and coordinates activities to strengthen the link between science and society, and to raise public awareness for research.
 It also advises the Luxembourg Government on research policy and strategy.

-Horizon 2020, as the name suggests, will come to an end in 2020.
-Nevertheless, the European Commission is working on the new Framework Programme, Horizon Europe.
+Horizon 2020, as the name suggests, has come to an end in 2020.
+The new Framework Programme from the European Commission is Horizon Europe.